cran2367/sgt/README.md

 ```

+Similarly, the execution for Algorithm-2 is shown in `main.R`.

 ## Illustration and use of the code
 Open file `main.R` and execute line-by-line to understand the process.
 In this sample execution, we present SGT estimation from either of the two algorithms presented in [1].
 The first part is for understanding the SGT computation process.